Women's and Gender Studies (WGST)

 The Women's and Gender Studies Program provides an interdisciplinary meeting ground for exploring questions about women and gender that are transforming knowledge across disciplinary lines in the sciences, social sciences, arts, and humanities.
 Its goal is to include gender, along with class, sexuality and race, as a central category of social and cultural analysis.
 Courses focusing on women and gender are offered by the departments of Asian Languages and Literatures, Classics, English, German and Russian, French and Spanish, History, Cinema and Media Studies, Music, Religion, Philosophy, Political Science, Art, Sociology and Anthropology, as well as Women's and Gender Studies itself.
 Carleton offers both a Major and a Concentration in Women's and Gender Studies that allows students to complement their major field with an interdisciplinary focus on women and gender.
 All courses are open to all students, if they have fulfilled the prerequisites.

 Women's and Gender Studies 110, an entry point to the major, is a topical introduction to the field.
 Women's and Gender Studies 200 and 234 provide the theoretical and methodological tools for advanced work on women and gender.
-The capstone course, Women's and Gender Studies 396, offers students the opportunity to study a topic in depth and to produce a substantial research paper.
+The capstone course, Women's and Gender Studies 396, (Political Science 355 for 2013-2014) offers students the opportunity to study a topic in depth and to produce a substantial research paper.
 The major culminates in a senior comprehensive project, directed by advisers from two disciplines, that builds on the skills and interests developed in previous coursework in Women's and Gender Studies.
 Each student devises an appropriate program of courses in consultation with the major adviser.

 Requirements for a Major